 It also possesses a distinctive protuberance at the front of its head which houses an echolocation organ called the melon.
 In this animal, that organ is large and deformable.

-Belugas remain gregarious and form groups of up to 10 animals on average.
-During the summer months, individuals can gather in the hundreds or even thousands in estuaries and shallow coastal areas.
+The Beluga Whale also remains gregarious and forms groups of up to 10 animals on average.
+Further, during the summer months, individuals can gather in the hundreds or even thousands in estuaries and shallow coastal areas.

-The species is a slow swimmer but can dive down to as much as 2,300 ft (700 m) below the surface of the ocean.
+The species evolved as a rather slow swimmer but can dive down to as much as 2,300 ft (700 m) below the surface of the ocean.

 Delphinapterus leucas are opportunistic feeders and its diet varies according to the locations and the season.
 It mainly eats fish, crustaceans and other deep-sea invertebrates.

-The majority of belugas live in the Arctic and the seas and coasts around North America, Russia, and Greenland.
+In addition, the majority of individuals live in the Arctic and the seas and coasts around North America, Russia, and Greenland.
 Its worldwide population is thought to number around 150,000 individuals.

 The animals are migratory and the majority of groups spend the winter around the Arctic ice cap.
 When the sea ice melts in summer, most move to warmer river estuaries and coastal areas.
 Some populations are sedentary and do not migrate over great distances during the year.

-Unfortunately, Belugas are one of the cetaceans most commonly kept in captivity in aquariums and wildlife parks in North America, Europe, and Asia.
+Unfortunately, the Beluga Whale remains one of the cetaceans most commonly kept in captivity in aquariums and wildlife parks in North America, Europe, and Asia.
 It remains popular with the public due to its color and expressiveness.
 We do not approve of anybody keeping wild animals for entertainment.